rebeccakearns/rebeccakearns.github.io/README.md

 ### Data Visualizations on Lehigh Enrollment
+I created the following visualizations based on Lehigh's Undergraduate enrollment.
 <iframe title="Chart: 2017 Lehigh University Undergraduate Enrollment" aria-describedby="This pie chart shows the percentages of undergraduate enrollment in the six colleges at Lehigh University in2017.
 College of Arts &amp; Sciences had the largest enrollment among all." id="datawrapper-chart-8QcK0" src="//datawrapper.dwcdn.net/8QcK0/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="621"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>